 The First National Bank Of Newport

-The First National Bank Of Newport in Indiana printed $75,050 dollars worth of national currency.
-A production number that low doesn’t save room for many survivors.
-Currency from this bank will be rare.
-This national bank opened in 1871 and stopped printing money in 1876, which equals a 6 year printing period.
-That is obviously a very short period of time.
-During its life, The First National Bank Of Newport issued 5 different types and denominations of national currency.
+The First National Bank Of Newport in Kentucky printed $411,010 dollars worth of national currency.
+That is a pretty standard output.
+However, some types of currency from this bank could still be rare.
+This national bank opened in 1875 and stopped printing money in 1897, which equals a 23 year printing period.
+That is a fairly normal lifespan for a national bank.
+During its life, The First National Bank Of Newport issued 7 different types and denominations of national currency.
 We have examples of the types listed below.
 Your bank note should look similar.
 Just the bank name will be different.
-For the record, The First National Bank Of Newport was located in Vermillion County.
-It was assigned charter number 1897.
+For the record, The First National Bank Of Newport was located in Campbell County.
+It was assigned charter number 2276.

 We buy all national currency.
 Please call or email us for a quote.
 Sales@AntiqueMoney.com

-The First National Bank Of Newport in Indiana printed 1,250 sheets of $5 original series national bank notes.
-A print range between 1,000 and 2,500 is small.
-Combine that with something that was printed before 1875 and you can imagine that these notes are few and far between.
+The First National Bank Of Newport in Kentucky printed 5,000 sheets of $5 original series national bank notes.
+Just because a print range is between 5,000 and 10,000 doesn’t mean that individual notes will be easy to buy.
+That number isn’t really high or low.
+Some notes are extremely rare and some could be from a hoard.
+Values are determined based on condition and the number of known survivors.
 Each five dollar original series bank note has a spiked red seal.
 That is pretty much the only design difference between it and later issues.
 These are really beautiful notes.
 One neat thing about these is that the back of each note has a vignette of the corresponding state seal.
 Some of the state seals are very imaginative.
 Collecting by state seal was very popular early on in the hobby.
 Today most collectors are more concerned about bank of issue and condition.
 Serial number one bank notes are also extremely popular.

 Original Series $5 National Bank Note

-The First National Bank Of Newport also printed 301 sheets of $10 series of 1875 national bank notes.
-It is rare to see a sheet output of under 1,000 like this.
-However, it did happen for some very scarce issuers.
+The First National Bank Of Newport also printed 3,965 sheets of $10 series of 1875 national bank notes.
+Hundreds of banks had sheet outputs between 2,500 and 5,000.
+That is pretty typical for a medium sized national bank in the 1870s.
 The two vignettes seen on 1875 $10 bank notes are “Franklin and Electricity” and “America Seizing Lightning”.
 These notes occasionally confuse novices because the year 1752 is printed on them.
 That is when Benjamin Franklin discovered electricity.
 It has nothing to do with when these bank notes were issued.
 The back of each $10 bill has “DeSoto Discovering the Mississippi.”

 Series of 1875 $10 National Bank Note